Social care support for children and families

 We provide services that protect, care for and support the most vulnerable children and young people in the borough.

 Most children and young people's needs will be met through universal services, for example by schools, youth services, GP surgeries as well as from support within the family.

-A relatively very small number of children and young people require specialist support from children's safeguarding and social care.
+A small number of children and young people require specialist support from children's safeguarding and social care.
 This will include children and young people who are suffering, or likely to suffer, significant harm and those whose development will be significantly impaired without the provision of services.

-If the duty social worker thinks that we may be able to help you, he/she will need to discuss with you the problems you are facing and initially try to resolve them by providing appropriate advice and information.
+If the duty social worker thinks that we may be able to help he/she will need to discuss with you the problems you are facing and initially try to resolve them by providing appropriate advice and information.

 - For general advice about welfare benefits, debt management and housing issues, please contact your local Citizens Advice Bureaux or other specialist advisory agency.

 Tel: 020 8461 7373 / 7379 / 7026

 Disabled children’s social work and short break team

 Civic Centre, 2nd Floor North Block, Stockwell Close, Bromley, BR1 3UH

 Out of hours emergencies only